oliviergimenez/tidyverse-tips/index.md

 ## x dplyr::lag()    masks stats::lag()
 ```

+By the way, if you need to explore the functions of a package, a trick is to use the autocompletion in `RStudio`.
+Just type in `?package_name::` and you should see the functions of the `package_name` package in a pull-down menu.

-Set [the theme](https://ggplot2.tidyverse.org/reference/ggtheme.html){:target="_blank" rel="noopener"} you like for data visualisation with `ggplot2`:
+Now set [the theme](https://ggplot2.tidyverse.org/reference/ggtheme.html){:target="_blank" rel="noopener"} you like for data visualisation with `ggplot2`:

 ```r
 theme_set(theme_light())
 ```

-For illustration, I will use the `starwars` dataset that comes with `tidyverse`:
+For illustration, I will use the `starwars` dataset that comes with the `tidyverse` packages:

 ```r
 data("starwars")
 starwars_raw <- starwars
 ```

-If you need to explore the functions of a package, a trick is to use the autocompletion in `RStudio`.
-Just type in `?package_name::` and you should see the functions of the `package_name` package in a pull-down menu.

 ## Inspect the data

-Use the viewer to inspect your dataset:
+Use the viewer to inspect your data:

 ```r
 starwars_raw %>%